Leiden Riddle

 The "Leiden Riddle" is an Old English riddle (which also survives in a similar form in the Exeter Book known as Exeter Book Riddle 33 or 35).
 It is noteworthy for being one of the earliest attested pieces of English poetry; one of only a small number of representatives of the Northumbrian dialect of Old English; one of only a relatively small number of Old English poems to survive in multiple manuscripts; and evidence for the translation of the Latin poetry of Aldhelm into Old English.

 Text

 Manuscript

-The Leiden Riddle is attested in MS Leiden, Bibliotheek der Rijksuniversiteit, Voccius Lat.
-4o 106, where it accompanies the Latin text on which it is based.
+The Leiden Riddle is attested in MS Leiden VLQ 106, Leiden University Library, where it accompanies the Latin text on which it is based.
 The manuscript was described by Herbert Dean Merritt thus: